CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-Our research focuses on revealing the functional organization of brainstem motor circuits.
 Dive into our discoveries and see how the brain takes action!

 {%
   include button.html